LadyJessie19/npm-ts-cakepan/_archeon_guide.md

-# FOLDERS ARCHITECTURE GUIDE
+# FOLDERS N-TIER ARCHITECTURE GUIDE

-/* CONTROLLERS */
+## CONTROLLERS

-/* The controllers are meant to get in touch with the client.
+The controllers are meant to get in touch with the client.
  It's like a waitress.
 It's every part that "take notes from the delivering part".
- In programming, this part can be represented by the 'req'(request) parameter of a express router request */
+ In programming, this part can be represented by the 'req'(request) parameter of a express router request .

- /* SERVICES */
+## SERVICES

-/* The services are meant to take care of the database logic.
+The services are meant to take care of the database logic.
 It's like a cooker.
 They take care of the food process, and in the backend case, the processed data.

-In programming, this part can be represented by gathering the data into an object or anything that will be stored in the database. */
+In programming, this part can be represented by gathering the data into an object or anything that will be stored in the database.

- /* REPOSITORY */
+## REPOSITORY

 /* The repository is meant to get in touch in the database through methods.
 It's like the table from where the customer has taken his order.